ianfromdover/cannonball/README.md

 On releasing the joystick, a cannonball is fired.
 This teaches the player the main interaction even before they start playing, for a seamless experience.

-Upon entering the AR scene, the player is given a safety warning, and then they are guided through a process of placing the targetboard on a wall or vertical surface.
+Upon entering the AR scene, the player is given a safety warning, and then they are guided through a process of placing the target board on a wall or vertical surface.

 ![Tutorial](./Docs/tutorial.jpg)

 When the "Find a vertical surface..." message is shown, the app will only show a `Next` button after a plane is detected.
+Do be patient if the phone cannot detect a vertical surface, and try a different location if a surface cannot be found within 30s.

 ![Placement](./Docs/placement.png)